basp/basp.github.io/_posts/2015-01-16-life-and-complexity.md

 Airplanes fly because of entropy.
 Hot air balloons float because of entropy.
 But entropy is meaningless unless we provide a context where it applies.
 In this case it's the molecules that form our atmosphere.

+People will tell you happily that hot air rises up and cold air descends if the air underneath is warmer.
+But why?

+There's a whole league of science subscribed to this field (and no worries, it has been figured out a long time ago) but still.
+The average person doesn't wonder.
+He or she will just accept hot air rising over cold air but never know why.

+This saddens me.

+	TODO: This is not finished, lot more rambling to come.
+But I just like to push things out as soon as possible because really, that's when the actual faults and mistakes become apparent.